abuicke/tarot/major arcana/(6) The Lovers/(6) The Lovers.md

 ### Reversed

-1) Issues with relationships, lack of communication.
+1) Issues with relationships—lack of communication, strained communication.